 - Sleds can reach speeds of up to 25 miles per hour.

 To keep your family safe, check out the safety tips below:

 1. Go with your kids.
 If you have a hill near your house, you may be tempted to send them on their way.
 I’d recommend going with them.
-Even if you don’t sled, you can keep an eye on potentially harmful things that they’re not aware of.
+Even if you don’t sled, you can keep an eye on potentially harmful things they’re unaware of.
 And in the event of an injury, you’ll be there to help.
-If you have kids who are five or younger, it’s recommended you sled with them.
+If you have kids who are five or younger, it’s recommended that you sled with them.

 2. Pick the perfect hill.
 As a kid, I remember sledding on just about any hill I could find.
 As a parent, I now realize the importance of checking out the hill ahead of time.
 Avoid sledding in areas with trees, fences, poles, or rocks.
 Remember, kids feel invincible and are looking for a thrill.
 They’re not paying attention to the hazards that could cause injuries.
 Also, avoid hills that are near streets or busy parking lots.

 3. Consider visiting a ski hill.
 Some ski hills offer tubing lanes for those seeking speed and family fun.
 There are many benefits to tubing at a local ski hill such as:

 - The tube lanes are designed for safety.

 - Shelters can provide a place to warm up or rest.